fohrloop/wakepy/README.md

 # ⏰😴 wakepy

 Simple cross-platform wakelock written in Python.
-Prevent your computer from going to sleep in the middle of a long running task.
+Prevent your computer from going to sleep in the middle of a long running task, or starting a screensaver automatically.

 #### Table of Contents